Hayat-osman/devops-learning/README.md

 1. DNS (Domain Name System)

 · DNS is like a phonebook for the internet

-· It turns domain names (hayatosman.com) into IP addresses · A records point directly to IP addresses
+· It turns domain names (hayatosman.com) into IP addresses

+· A records point directly to IP addresses

 2. Ports

 · Port 80 is for websites (HTTP)

 · Port 22 is for server management (SSH)

 · Different services use different ports

 3. Cloud Servers

 · EC2 is a virtual computer in the cloud

 · Public IP = address everyone on internet uses

 · Private IP = address only AWS uses internally

 4. Security Groups

 · Like a firewall for your server

 · Controls who can access your server

 · I opened port 80 to everyone and port 22 just for me

 Challenge I Faced

 Problem: My website wasn't loading after setting up DNS

-What happened:

-· I set up the DNS records for hayatosman.com in Cloudflare · Waited a few minutes
+· I set up the DNS records for hayatosman.com in Cloudflare

+· Waited a few minutes

 · Tried to visit hayatosman.com but got an error

 How I fixed it:

 1. Learned about DNS propagation - it takes time to update everywhere

-2. Used nslookup hayatosman.com to check if DNS was working
+2. Used nslookup hayatosman.com to check if DNS was workin

 3. Waited about 5 more minutes

 4. Refreshed my browser and it worked!

 What I learned: DNS doesn't update instantly.
 It needs time to spread to all internet servers.